FinPress/gutenberg/packages/components/src/button/README.md

 ##### Usage Guidelines:

 1. Tooltips must be used only to visually expose the label of controls that don't show visible text.
-2. Tooltips usage must take into account the showIconLabels preference: when enabled ant the control shows visible text, the tooltip must be disabled.
+2. Tooltips usage must take into account the showIconLabels preference: when enabled and the control shows visible text, the tooltip must be disabled.

 -   Required: No